-If you haven't heard the 'violation' tag in any song of your favorite artist's songs, your favorite is missing out!
-From the Bronx, NY, Dizzy Banko has made a name for himself within the music industry with his unique beats.
+If you haven't heard the "violation" tag featured in any of your favorite artists songs, let's just say they're missing out!
+Hailing from the Bronx, N.Y., Dizzy Banko has managed to make quite a name for himself in the music industry, and we credit his unique beats for that.

-Growing up, Dizzy developed his devotion for music from his aunt as she played music throughout the house as an adolescent.
-Playing music from different generations, Dizzy could carve out his sound, having an ear on what works for him and what doesn't—influenced by producers such as Dr.Dre, Kanye West, Timberland, and Swizz Beats.
-Dizzy describes his sound to be raw and unique.
+Growing up, Dizzy developed his love for music from his aunt as she played music throughout the house.
+Selecting tracks from different generations, Dizzy was able to carve out his sound and learn what works for him, and what doesn't.
+Influenced by producers like Dr.Dre, Kanye West (Ye), Timberland, and Swizz Beats, Dizzy describes his sound to be raw and unique.

 Dizzy: I started playing the piano for a bit.
 After a while, I began to play the drums, and from there, I and the drums got acquainted.
 The piano is cool.
 There are a lot of sounds that come with it.
 But the drums run through your body, mind, and soul, so I had no choice but to move.
 Mastering the art of the drums and percussions is what got me here today.